Reading time: 4 min.

 This type of hairline is common among men as they mature and is sometimes classified as an adolescent hairline, as it is present in the transition from a teenager to an adult.

-Some men will notice their hairline moving back slightly as they age, while others may not notice at all due to slow progression, and this is normal.
-If you never see any recession across your hairline, you could remain at Norwood 1 for your whole life.
+Some men will notice their hairline moving back slightly as they age, while others may not notice at all due to slow progression.
+This is what is referred to as a ‘mature hairline’ and is considered to be normal.
+If you never see any recession across your hairline, you could remain at Norwood 1 for your whole life and not lose hair.

 What does a Norwood 1 hairline look like?